The Banned

-The Banned were an English punk/new wave band active in the late 1970s.
+The Banned were an English Power Pop punk/new wave band active in the late 1970s.

 History

 The Banned had a minor UK hit in 1977 with "Little Girl", a cover version of a 1966 U.S. hit song by the Syndicate of Sound.
 The Banned's original home pressing on Can't Eat Records (Eat Up 1) was taken up by EMI's Harvest label.
 The Banned originated from Tooting and Camberwell in London.